This factsheet was prepared in cooperation with the Council of the Notariats of the EU (CNUE).

-The Civil Code permits a legatee to waive the succession and accept the improvement of the inheritance (which is one of the two thirds of the reserved share of the descendants).
+The Civil Code permits a legatee to renounce the inheritance in favour of the improved inheritance (which is one of the two thirds of the reserved share of the descendants).

 6 Short description of the procedure to settle a succession under national law, including the winding-up of the estate and sharing out of the assets (this includes information whether the succession procedure is initiated by a court or other competent authority on its own motion)

-If there is a will and the testator has named an executor, the latter will have the authority to pay out the funeral expenses and any legacies, keep the property in good repair, defend the validity of the will and ensure enforcement of it.
+If there is a will and the testator has named an executor, the latter will have the authority to pay out the funeral expenses and any legacies, keep the property in good repair, defend the validity of the will and ensure its enforcement.

-If a partitioner (contador-partidor) is appointed, this person will be responsible for division of the inheritance.
-The partitioner may be appointed by the testator, by the heirs by mutual agreement, by the court clerk (secretario judicial) or by the notary on the instruction of heirs and legatees representing 50% of the assets of the estate.
+If a partitioner (contador-partidor) is appointed, this person will be responsible for apportioning the inheritance.
+The partitioner may be appointed by the testator, by the heirs by mutual agreement, by the court registrar (letrado de la Administración de Justicia) or by the notary on the instruction of heirs and legatees representing 50% of the assets of the estate.

 In the absence of a partitioner or in the case of division by the testator, the heirs may distribute the estate between themselves as they deem fit.